ShrutiDiwan1403/Monthly_user_subs/README.md

 With the three-month moving average, one can analyze the churn rate or the percentage of users who cancel their subscriptions over a given period.
 Spotify can identify patterns that lead to user drop-offs and develop strategies to retain customers.

+Calculating the total money made from subscriptions per month can help the company predict future revenue based on current trends, user growth, and conversion rates.
+Which ultimately supports with financial planning and investor relations.

+Finally, calculating the sales jump can nurse with the Lifetime Value (LTV) of Subscribers.
+LTV assists the company in comprehending the long-term value of retaining subscribers and informs marketing spend, pricing strategies, and customer retention initiatives.

 **Programming Language**: SQL (focusing on Windwow Function)